Self-service search

 Use facets to filter events

 Facets are the summary of data points that constitute an event.
 Facets vary depending on the data source.
-For example, the facets for the Access Control data source are reputation, actions, location, and category group.
-Whereas the facets for Virtual Apps and Desktops are event type, domain, and platform.
+For example, the facets for the Secure Private Access data source are reputation, actions, location, and category group.
+Whereas the facets for Apps and Desktops are event type, domain, and platform.

 Use search query in the search box to filter events